Adopt A Plot – How It Works

 Painted Tree[/threecol_one_last]

-• You can maintain your own plot, or go in with friends.
-And the best part is that you can maintain it on your own timeframe–when its convenient for you!
+• You can maintain your own plot on your own or take a friend.
+It’s a great family activity.
+And the best part is that you can maintain your plot on your own timeframe–when it’s convenient for you!

-• Shop for a plot by viewing our maps–and once you’ve made a selection, you’re welcome to “prospect” it and determine if its the right fit for you.
+• Shop for a plot by viewing our maps–and once you’ve made a selection, you’re welcome to “prospect” it and determine if it’s the right fit for you.
+After selecting an available plot, send us an email at: AdoptaPlot@bayridge.org requesting that plot number.

 WHAT’S EXPECTED OF YOU?

-2. Visit your site at least once every 365 days to remove invasive vines that have advanced around and up the trees since the last vine maintenance visit.
+1. Visit your site at least once per year to clip invasive vines that have advanced around and up the trees since the last vine maintenance visit.
+Just clip out about a 2-inche length of each invasive vine.

 Check out the FAQ’s for more information.